 Cold Nose Investigators®

-Praise for Cold Nose Investigators Zoe
+Praise for Cold Nose Investigators

 A friend and fellow dog trainer contacted a small group of friends that her service dog, Hunter, escaped from her mother’s yard in Iowa the day she was going into the hospital for eye surgery.
 Although the group of friends was not large in numbers, you would not know that by what transpired over the next few days.
 Before long there were people helping from all over the world.

 I was on the 5-man task force that helped coordinate the search which was named “Hunter Come Home.”
 When Hunter wasn’t found after a day of searching it was decided to get a pet detective on the job.
-Cathy was contacted and agreed to go to Iowa and head up the search.
+They were contacted and agreed to go to Iowa and head up the search.
 She drove straight through to Iowa City and met with the ‘feet on the street’, a group of friends who were working the streets putting up flyers and going house to house in the neighborhood where a Hunter sighting had been reported since his escape.

 There were many people involved in the search behind the scenes keeping us, who were scattered in so many states, up to date with details of the search, making up flyers and sending literally hundreds of faxes and emails to local businesses and vets in the area.

-Cathy’s professionalism and courtesy were evident from the initial contact through her follow-up after Hunter was safe and she had returned home to Wyoming.
+With their professionalism and courtesy were evident from the initial contact through her follow-up after Hunter was safe and she had returned home to Wyoming.

 I would highly recommend CNI for a pet detective.